-According to the Institute of Actuaries, about a third of Brits don’t know what constitutes a good pension pot1.
-There’s no denying it, working out how much you’ll need in your pension to retire comfortably is not an easy task.
-But it’s essential to have some estimate if you want to take control of your retirement.
-Here are some things to consider.
+According to recent research, around a third of Brits don’t know what constitutes a good pension pot1.
+And there’s no denying it – working out how much you’ll need in your pension to retire comfortably is not an easy task, especially as so much could change by that time.

 So, what is a good pension pot?

 To help answer this question, it could be wise to list all the potential expenses you’ll likely face in retirement.
-It’s often assumed that your cost of living as you retire will be cut in half, but that’s not necessarily true.
+It’s often assumed that your cost of living will be cut in half when you retire, but that’s not necessarily true.
 Whilst your mortgage payment and commuting costs may disappear, other expenses, such as travel, leisure activities, and health care may increase, and you could be spending as much as you used to during your working life.
 So, it’s important to consider these future costs when thinking about your desired retirement income.

-Say you find that you’ll need an annual income of £30,000 to have a comfortable retirement and you’re planning on retiring at the age of 67.
+So, say you find that you’ll need an annual income of £30,000 to have a comfortable retirement and you’re planning on retiring at the age of 67.
 Assuming you’ll live until 81, you’ll need about £420,000 in your pension pot by the time you retire – that’s definitely not a small sum, but don’t worry, there are ways that could help you get there.

-How can you boost your retirement savings?
+How could you boost your retirement savings?

-If you’re employed in the UK, you’ve got your workplace pension(s) which should give you some extra money during later life.
-A good way to boost your retirement savings would be increase the amount you contribute to your pension.
+If you’re employed in the UK, you’ve got your workplace pension(s) which could give you some extra money during later life.
+A good way to boost your retirement savings could be increase the amount you contribute to your pension.
 As things currently stand, you have to contribute at least 5% of your salary and your employers will pay a minimum of 3% of your pay.
 However, if you can afford to contribute more and want to, you could decide to pay in more – but again it’s up to you.

 If you’re looking to open a personal pension, digital investment platforms could help.
 With Wealthify, you can get started with just £50, and we’ll do the hard work for you, from picking the right mix of investments to managing your pension on an ongoing basis.
 And you’ll have full control over your pension as you’ll be able to check how it’s performing anywhere, at anytime.

 Do you know how much you’ll need in your pension pot for your dream retirement?
-Our new pension calculator can help give you a good idea of what you might need to save.
+Our pension calculator can help give you a good idea of what you might need to save.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.